d-markey/squadron/README.md

 }
 ```

-If your application is designed to run both on native and Web platforms, it is possible to optimize for VM platforms by providing different marshalers depending on the platform and conditionally import the proper implementation.
+If your application is designed to run both on native and Web platforms, it is possible to optimize for VM platforms by providing different marshalers, then conditionally import the proper platform implementation.
 Eg. on VM platforms, marshalers would mostly be 'no-ops'.

 ```dart
 ///////////// file car_marshaler.web.dart /////////////